blueschistrocks/Election_Analysis/README.md

 - Conducting a wider analysis of election data in the State of Colorado for other congressional district elections, gubernatorial elections, state senator elections, state representative elections and ballot initiative elections.

-- An analysis of other state election date and federal election data.
+- An analysis of other state election data and federal election data.

 In addition to the analysis proposed above, a deeper analysis of the election data can be conducted using the Pandas Python package.